cpske/ISP/software-process/index.md

 Example:

-* Time
-    - constraint: For a game, the deadline might be Nov 1 for the Christmas shopping season.
+* Time as constraint: For a game, the deadline might be Nov 1 for the Christmas shopping season.
 For a NASA space mission, time is dictated by the entire project -- they can't wait for software to be ready.
-    - negiotiable:
+  - negiotiable: for a game, some features can be omitted (reduce scope)
+  - Some bugs may be permitted (reduce quality)

+* Quality as constraint: an operating system must be reliable to be usable.
+Some bugs are allowed, but it should be able to recover from failure, not "brick the system".
+  - negotiable: Microsoft can delay launch of a new OS (time) to achieve Quality requirement

 ## Fifth Dimension of a Software Project: Process